 Mediation may be a good alternative to defending the foreclosure through litigation.
 Many courts in Ohio offer mediation programs to borrowers who wish to keep their home, resolve the mortgage debt with a short sale, or explore other options with the lender.
 Some courts allow you to request mediation at any time before judgment is entered.
 Others give you a short period of time.
 In most cases, the foreclosure case is put on hold while you are in mediation.
 If the mediation is unsuccessful, then the foreclosure case is reactivated.

 After the court has granted judgment for foreclosure in favor of the lender, the sale procedures will begin.
-The sale is conducted by the county sheriff.
+The sale is conducted by the county sheriff or, as of 2016, the lender may file a motion for an order authorizing a specified private selling officer to sell the property.

 Before a house may be sold in the foreclosure, certain procedures must be followed.
 Those procedures include: